Discover Which is Better Polypropylene or Polycarbonate Luggage

 Which Material is Best for Carry-On Luggage?

-1. Lightweight: Polypropylene luggage is generally lighter than polycarbonate, making it easier to lift and maneuver through crowded airports.
+Lightweight: Polypropylene luggage is usually lighter than polycarbonate, which makes them easier to lift and navigate through busy airports.

 How Do I Clean and Maintain These Materials?